imlarry/EmpyrionMQTT/README.md

 ## Plugins

 The basic messaging library supports loading dynamic linked libraries (DLLs) as plugins.
 This lets people easily add routines needed by a service without modifying the basic framework.
-The ESB.ModApi.dll is an example of such a plugin and implements a number of the basic api calls which can be triggered by sending JSON messages using `mosquitto_pub -t "<topicString>" -m "<JSON payload>"` calls from the command line.
+The ESB.ModApi.dll is a demo example of such a plugin and implements a number of the basic api calls which can be triggered by sending JSON messages using `mosquitto_pub -t "<topicString>" -m "<JSON payload>"` calls from the command line.